31 tips for your essays

 1. In English, when asked for a definition, it is good to give the general definition and then more specifically the one that applies to the article from which the term is taken.

-2. Avoid contractions in English writing: We’ll → We will
+2. Avoid contractions in English writing: We will → We will

-3. In English, announce the plan in the introduction
+3. In English, announce the outline in the introduction

 4. By the way: avoid

-5. It is always a good idea to make a comparison with a foreign country, you show that you are open and cultured. (avoid France, you know it too well, prefer other countries of the world)
+5. It is always a good idea to make a comparison with a foreign country, you show that you are open and cultured.
+(Avoid France, you know it too well, I prefer other countries of the world.)

 6. Never cut a subject in two.
-The graders don’t like this at all.
-If there is a double question in the subject, do not answer one question and then the other, but deal with them together.
+The graders do not like this at all.
+If there is a double question in the question, do not answer one question and then the other, but deal with them together.

 7. If it was true → If it were true (special form of the verb to be after “if”)